SecurityCentral/classification-banner/README.md

  spanning     - Enable banner(s) to span across screens as a single banner (Default: False)
 ```

-Command line options that correspond to the above settings:
+Command line options that correspond to the above settings (use `classification-banner --help` for more information):

 ```
  -m, --message